Jawan (film): Future

 It was reported that the film would have a sequel.
-Owing to the film's success, Shah Rukh Khan asserted the possibility of the sequel.
+Owing to the film's success, Shah Rukh Khan asserted the possibility of a sequel.
 During an interview with Pinkvilla, Atlee officially confirmed that the film would indeed have a sequel and also revealed plans to create a spin-off film centered around the character of Vikram Rathore.
 Later in September 2023, it was reported that Atlee had started work on the script for the sequel.